sweet-js/sweet-core/doc/main/sweet.md

 ```
 sjs --load-readtable ./readtable.js

+# Or the shorthand
+sjs -l ./readtable.js
 ```

 By continually extending the current readtable, we can install the extensions in a modular way and build up a final readtable with our desired behaviors.
-You can pass multiple `--load-readtable` flags to load multiple readtables extensions.
+You can pass multiple `-l` (or `--load-readtable`) flags to load multiple readtables extensions.
 If multiple readtables with the same character are installed, the last one loaded wins.
 There is currently no way to handle these kinds of collisions; every character must have a single unique handler (or none).

 ## Readtables